iamthechad/iamthechad.github.io/_posts/2013-07-16-simple-data-analysis-with-pig.md

 ---
 title: Simple Data Analysis with Pig
-description: Follow this simple example to get started analyzing real-world data with Apache Pig and Hadoop.
+excerpt: Follow this simple example to get started analyzing real-world data with Apache Pig and Hadoop.
 toc: true
 tags: development pig
+categories: Development
 ---

 Pig is a platform that works with large data sets for the purpose of analysis.
 The Pig dialect is called Pig Latin, and the Pig Latin commands get compiled into MapReduce jobs that can be run on a suitable platform, like Hadoop.